-- To offer students a clear understanding of the role of communication and media in society. - To provide specialized skills in a student's chosen area within the College. - 3.
-To conduct communications research and creative activities, and to apply these results to benefit society. - 4.
-To offer all students at the university the opportunity to learn and apply the processes and techniques of communication.
+- To offer students a clear understanding of the role of communication and media in society. - To provide specialized skills in a student's chosen area within the college. - To conduct communication research and creative activities, and to apply these results to benefit society. - To offer all students at the university the opportunity to learn and apply the processes and techniques of communication.